Career Services

 Using Your High School Email Address

 Your high school years are gone and so should that email you created then be.
 If you are using the same email you used in high school for a professional job, it may be time to create a new one.
 This should preferably be your full name, with no special characters or numbers.
 A professional email should never contain nicknames or anything that could give away your age or something that would cause someone to presume it.
-For example, ramondwalker@e-mail.com goes lot further than ramondwalker45@e-mail.com.
+For example, ramondwalker@e-mail.com goes a lot further than ramondwalker45@e-mail.com.
 Your goal is to remove the biases.
 Anything that could potentially tip off personal information to an employer can be used against you.

 Now go out there and make your resume awesome.
 And if you discover a new idea that works for you, let me know on Twitter or in the comments below.